chaos511/HoneyGainGrapher/README.md

   Adjustable ping interval<br>
   Supports custom device titles (on honeygains website)<br>
   Supports Multipage Active Devices lists(more than 10 devices)<br>
+  Dashboard with Current balance, previus earnings, and next estimated payout<br>
+  TODO: Drops sample points when data is older than x days to save space<br>
+  TODO: Add compression to http server<br>
   TODO: Runs in the background as a service<br>
-  TODO: Dashboard with total earnings and Current balance<br>
   TODO: Supports HTTP basic auth for password protection<br>
-  TODO: Drops sample points when data is older than x days to save space<br>
   TODO: Pool mode where multiple devices can summed into a user<br>
 ## Config File
   The config file is located at config/default.json the felds in the config file are